-When you're suffering from chronic back pain or neck pain, your daily routine can get very complex - doctor appointments, insurance paperwork, time off work, treatment regimens to follow, etc. While these are obviously very important in managing your pain and recovery process, it will also help to remember the simple things you can do (or stop doing) on a daily basis to help your condition.
+When you're living with chronic back pain or neck pain, your daily routine can get complex—doctor appointments, insurance paperwork, time off work, treatment regimens to follow, etc. While these are important aspects of managing your pain and recovery process, there are simple things you can do (or stop doing) on a daily basis to help your condition.

 Support your spine while sitting at your desk or in your car

 Sitting for prolonged periods of time can be a major cause of back pain.
 Sitting is a static posture, which can add a tremendous amount of pressure to the back muscles and spinal discs.
 Additionally, sitting in a slouched-over or slouched-down position can overstretch the spinal ligaments and increase the pressure on your spinal discs.